zaxymelkt/jjk/content/Systems/Domain Expansion/Domain Expansion - Hyōketsu no Shinkai.md

     1. The domain is limited to [[Status Conditions#Frostbitten|Frostbitten]]

     2. During the domain usage, it requires 3 turns for [[Status Conditions#Frostbitten|Frostbitten]] 2 to set without additional cooling from the caster.
-By concentrating, 2 turns will cause the temprature to low to [[Status Conditions#Frostbitten|Frostbitten]] 2.
+By concentrating, 2 turns will cause the temprature to lower to [[Status Conditions#Frostbitten|Frostbitten]] 2.

 ---